wassname/OpenCoconut/README.md

 Install the package and then go look in `examples` for how to run training and inference.

 ```
-# running on a machine with TODO GPU ram
+# developed on a machin with 32GB GPU RAM
 git clone https://github.com/casper-hansen/OpenCoconut.git
 cd OpenCoconut
 uv sync